-- Wild Rice (gluten-free, this one is open to debate also – some people swear it is a grain, some people swear it isn’t and is, in fact, another one of the grain-like seeds.
+- Wild Rice (this one is open to debate – some people swear it is a grain, some people swear it isn’t and is, in fact, another one of the grain-like seeds.
 I treat it as a grain myself but you are welcome to decide otherwise.
-See also Millet above)
+Same applies to Millet)

 - Montina flour

-Foods that are gray area grain free, they are technically considered seeds but are treated as and considered grains by many people.
+These foods are “gray area grain free”, they are technically considered seeds but are treated as and considered grains by many people.
 They are not allowed on Paleo, GAPS, AIP, SCD but are allowed on Body Ecology and some healthcare practitioners do allow them.

-- Millet – The Body Ecology diet says it is a pseudo-cereal, a gluten-free grain like seed.
-However it is a member of the plant family Poaceae, of which the other cereal grasses belong and is generally recognized as a grain in most sources I have checked.
-Because of this I have listed it on the grey area grain list and it is up to your own research/opinion as to whether you choose to treat it as a grain or not.
+- Millet – The Body Ecology diet says it is a pseudo-cereal, a gluten-free grain-like seed.
+However, it is a member of the plant family Poaceae, of which the other cereal grasses belong and is generally recognized as a grain in most sources I have checked.
+Because of this, I have listed it on the gray area grain list and it is up to your own research/opinion as to whether you choose to treat it as a grain or not.